-Out-of-School Suspension (OSS)
+Out-of-School Suspension

-Students may be suspended for up to ten days for any activity that constitutes gross disobedience or misconduct.
 Students suspended out of school will not be allowed on school grounds or at any District 87 event throughout the duration of their suspension.
 Students will be expected to complete all classroom work in a timely manner.
-Upon completing an out-of-school suspension, students will participate in a reentry meeting with members of his/her Student Intervention Team (SIT) prior to returning to classes.

-Restorative Intervention Assignment (R.I.A)
+Restorative Intervention Assignment (RIA)

-In some cases, when a student has had a significant discipline incident, the serving dean may assign a student a Restorative Intervention Assignment (RIA).
+• In some cases when a student has had a significant discipline issue, the dean may assign a student to a Restorative Intervention Assignment.
 This program requires that:

-- Students are on time for the duration of the program (3pm-7pm). - Students are only allowed on Glenbard East's property during the assigned RIA time frame (3pm-7pm). - Students are expected to complete all classroom work. - The administration has to right to deny a student from attending any sports, clubs, or activities on the day of the RIA.
+- Students are on time for the duration of the program (3pm-7pm). - Students may not be on Glenbard South's property while serving a RIA. - Students are expected to complete all classroom work. - The administration has to right to deny a student from attending any sports, clubs, or activities on the day of the RIA.